Skip to main content

 Dr. James Crawford is an Assistant Teaching Professor and Associate Director of Academic Programs in Eighth College.
 His teaching, research, and community engagement are sustained by a commitment to social justice that amplifies the voices, visions, and leadership of youth and local partners in advancing transformative educational possibilities.
 His work, rooted in the legacy of the Black radical tradition, approaches learning as a liberatory process of cultivating spaces for healing and empowerment.
 At UC San Diego, he has collaborated on campus-wide coalitions such as the Black Academic Excellence Initiative and the Anti-Racist Pedagogy Learning Community.
 His scholarship appears in Equity & Excellence in Education, The Handbook of Critical Race Theory in Education, and other interdisciplinary volumes.
 James stays rooted in joy and community through music, movement, and mentorship.

-• Nicole Kenley, Ph.D. (she/her)
+• Nicole Kenley, Ph.D. (she/they)

-Nicole Kenley, Ph.D. (she/her)
+Nicole Kenley, Ph.D. (she/they)

 Associate Director of Academic Programs I nkenley@ucsd.edu